stylepatrick/tronTriggerSmartContract/README.md

 There is a scheduler running every 30s which checks the balance on the smart contract address.

 If the balance is > 1000 TRX then:
-1. Sends x (amount) TRX from mainAddress to triggerAddress
+1. Sends x TRX from mainAddress to triggerAddress
 2. Wait n seconds
-3. Trigger a smart contract (contractAddress) on the triggerAddress
+3. Trigger a smart contract on the triggerAddress
 4. Get new balance on triggerAddress and sends whole amount back to mainAddress

 This steps will start asynchronous on all addresses given in the .csv file.
+When every address in the .csv list is done the functions are re-startable via a rest API endpoint (/inspector/reset)